IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

 bound to only associating weights with the edges.

-Based on the NetworkX's experience, this is quite useful, but its abuse can lead to unexpected surprises unless on is familiar with Python.
+Based on the NetworkX's experience, this is quite useful, but its abuse can lead to unexpected surprises unless one is familiar with Python.

 Adding attributes to graphs, nodes, and edges
 ---------------------------------------------